btaba/blog/_posts/2018-07-20-no-free-lunch.md

 comments: True
 ---

 I was recently asked a question about the "No Free Lunch Theorem".
 I've heard of it in passing, but I never really read much into it.
 After reading the [wikipedia](https://en.wikipedia.org/wiki/No_free_lunch_theorem) more thoroughly, I found it pretty hard to reconcile implications of the theorem.
 Should I stop fitting models on things because fancy black-box optimization is no better than random search?
 Does cross-validation really work for generalization?
-What is the meaning of life?
-I will now seek to answer these questions!

 ## What is the No Free Lunch Theorem?